π-Computing

 The need for new computing paradigms

-The digital computing paradigm has been a cornerstone of economic growth for over five decades, marked by its exponential advancements.
-However, we now stand at a crossroads where the economic viability of further hardware enhancements is increasingly challenged.
-This juncture invites a pivotal shift, drawing inspiration from nature's fundamentally different and highly efficient approach to information processing, which starkly contrasts with our current binary, discrete-time computer systems.
+For over five decades, digital computing has been a cornerstone of economic growth, characterized by exponential advancements.
+However, we are now at a critical juncture where the economic feasibility of further hardware enhancements is increasingly constrained.
+This situation necessitates a pivotal shift towards alternative computational paradigms inspired by nature's fundamentally different and highly efficient approaches to information processing, which starkly contrast with our current binary, discrete-time computer systems.

-Our research aligns with this emerging paradigm, investigating the use of physical systems with analog minimization capabilities.
-Such systems function with continuous variables and present a viable approach for tackling discrete combinatorial challenges.
-This includes quadratic binary minimization, a notable issue in the classical Ising minimization of discrete spins, where both theoretical proposals and experimental realizations of physics-based analog systems have been explored.
+Our research aligns with this emerging paradigm by investigating the use of physical systems capable of analog minimization.
+These systems operate with continuous variables and offer a promising approach for tackling discrete combinatorial challenges.
+Notably, this includes quadratic binary optimization, as exemplified by the classical Ising model's minimization of discrete spins.
+In this context, both theoretical proposals and experimental realizations of physics-based analog systems have been explored, highlighting their potential for addressing complex optimization problems.

 A plot showing 50 years of microprocessor data.